Associate Professor of Sociology and Political Science

 A political and historical sociologist, Anthony S. Chen is interested in the political development of U.S. public policy since the New Deal, with a special focus on the politics of social policy, civil rights, and business-government relations.
 His first book, The Fifth Freedom: Jobs, Politics, and Civil Rights in the United States, 1941-1972 (Princeton, 2009) chronicles the forgotten origins of affirmative action, tracing the advent of such policies to the partisan politics of “fair employment practices” in the 1940s and 1950s.
 The Fifth Freedom received the Gladys M. Kammerer Award from the American Political Science Association (APSA), as well as the J. David Greenstone Award from APSA’s Politics and History Section and the Best Book Award from APSA’s Race, Ethnicity, and Politics Section.
 It was also the recipient of the President’s Book Award from the Social Science History Association.

 Chen’s research has appeared in the American Journal of Sociology, the Annual Review of Sociology, the Journal of American History, and the Sociology of Education, among others, and he has received grant support from the Spencer Foundation.
-Last year, Chen was a faculty fellow at the Alice Kaplan Institute for the Humanities.
-In 2008, he was a visiting scholar at the American Bar Foundation in Chicago.
+In 2014-15, he was a Faculty Fellow at Northwestern’s Kaplan Institute for the Humanities, and he was a visiting scholar in 2008 at the American Bar Foundation in Chicago.
 Between 2005 and 2007, he was a Robert Wood Johnson Scholar in Health Policy Research at the University of California, Berkeley and at UC, San Francisco.
 Chen was a member of the faculty for eight years at the University of Michigan, where he taught in the department of sociology and the Gerald R. Ford School of Public Policy before joining Northwestern in 2010.
 Along with Eric Schickler and Robin Einhorn, Chen is co-editor of Studies in American Political Development.